kavenegar/kavenegar-laravel/README.md

 - V.7
 - V.8
 - **V.9**
-  > We highly recomment you to always use the latest version of laravel
+  > We highly recommend you to always use the latest version of laravel

 # Installation